nd1012/wan24-Crypto/src/wan24-Crypto/Pake.md

 cryptographic algorithms only.
 Messages are required to be exchanged wrapped by a PFS protocol.
 All used/produced/communicated data IS sensitive!

-In the following pseudo codes there are some functions used:
+In the following pseudo codes there are some common functions being used:

-- MAC: Any MAC algorithm - first parameter is the data, second parameter the key (HMAC-SHA-512 for example)
+- `MAC`: Any MAC algorithm - first parameter is the data, second parameter the key (use HMAC-SHA-512 for example)
-- KDF: Any KDF algorithm - first parameter is the key, second parameter the salt, third parameter is the return value length (PBKDF#2 for example)
+- `KDF`: Any KDF algorithm - first parameter is the key, second parameter the salt, third parameter is the return value length (use PBKDF#2 for example)
-- RND: A cryptographic random byte generator - first parameter is the return value length
+- `RND`: A cryptographic random byte generator - first parameter is the return value length
-- ASSERT: Fails, if the expression (first parameter) resolves to `false`
+- `ASSERT`: Fails, if the given expression (first parameter) resolves to `false`

 It's possible to include any payload data (`payload`) which is required to process a signup/authentication at the server side.
 It'd be possible to